uttamraz/bank-account/README.md

 ## Usage Instructions

+1. **Registration**: Register user using following steps:

+   - Enter the Account Name in the provided input field.
+   - Choose the Account Type from the dropdown menu.
+   - Click the "Register" button to complete the registration process.

-1. **Deposit Tab**: Click the "Deposit" tab to make a deposit.
+2. **Deposit Tab**: Click the "Deposit" tab to make a deposit.
 Enter the desired amount in the input field and click "Submit."

-2. **Withdraw Tab**: Navigate to the "Withdraw" tab to make a withdrawal.
+3. **Withdraw Tab**: Navigate to the "Withdraw" tab to make a withdrawal.
 Enter the withdrawal amount in the input field and click "Submit."
 Be sure not to exceed your account balance.

-3. **Check Balance Tab**: Visit the "Check Balance" tab to view your current account balance.
+4. **Check Balance Tab**: Visit the "Check Balance" tab to view your current account balance.

 ## Technical Walkthrough

 ### Classes

-- The BankAccount class encapsulates the account balance and transaction methods (deposit, withdraw, and updateBalanceLabel).
+- The BankAccount class encapsulates the accountName, accountType, balance, register and transaction methods (deposit, withdraw, and updateBalanceLabel).

 ### Switch Statements